 Assignments.
 Participation on the Certification Committee requires members to devote their own time between meetings researching and writing test items.
 Identifying source materials is as much a part of the process as the creation of new test items.
 Item writing can require a significant time commitment.

 Confidentiality.
 In all respects, confidentiality must be maintained by each committee member.
 This refers specifically, but not exclusively to the test items.
-Furthermore, members of the committee are not permitted to know the identification of any candidate for the exam.
+Furthermore, members of the committee are not permitted to know the identity of any candidate for the exam.
 Only the names of successful CLM candidates will be revealed to the committee.